OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 As expected, you are located in the region of the main iGoat-Swift binary (r-x, read and execute).
 In the previous section, you saw that the main binary is located between `0x0000000100b7c000` and `0x0000000100e97000`.

 Now, for this second example, you can search for something that's not in the app binary nor in any loaded library, typically user input.
 Open the iGoat-Swift app and navigate in the menu to Authentication -> Remote Authentication -> Start.
 There you'll find a password field that you can overwrite.
 Write the string "owasp-mstg" but do not click on Login just yet.
-You will perform two steps.
+Perform the following two steps.

 ```bash
 [0x00000000]> \/ owasp-mstg